Azure/aks-engine-azurestack/.clinerules/components/03-feature-gates.md

 # Remove Deprecated Kubernetes Feature Gates

+## User Interaction Required

+Before proceeding, ensure the following information is provided by the user:

+1. **Kubernetes Version**

+   - The specific Kubernetes version from which the feature gates should be removed.

+2. **List of Feature Gates to Remove**
+   - A JSON array containing the names of the feature gates to be removed.
+   - Example: `["FeatureGateA", "FeatureGateB"]`

+---

+## Input Validation

+- **If either the Kubernetes version or the feature gate list is missing, prompt the user to provide the missing information.**
+  - If the Kubernetes version is missing:
+    - _"Please specify the Kubernetes version from which to remove the feature gates."_
+  - If the feature gate list is missing:
+    - _"Please provide a JSON array of feature gates to remove (e.g., [\"FeatureGateA\", \"FeatureGateB\"])."_

 ## Objective

 Modify the specified Go source files to add logic for removing feature gates that have been deprecated or have become generally available (GA) in the `NEW_VERSION`.
 This involves appending the names of these feature gates to an `invalidFeatureGates` slice if the cluster's Kubernetes version is `NEW_VERSION`'s `major.minor.0` or newer.